sodadata/docs/soda-spark/install-and-use.md

 * Learn more about configuring [tests]({% link soda-sql/tests.md %}).
 * Learn how to define a list of
   [columns to exclude]({% link soda-sql/scan-yaml.md
-  %}#scan-yaml-configuration-keys) when Soda SQL executes a scan on a dataset.
+  %}#scan-yaml-table-configuration-keys) when Soda SQL executes a scan on a dataset.
 * Need help?
 Join the **#soda-spark** channel in
   <a href="http://community.soda.io/slack" target="_blank"> Soda community on
   Slack</a>.